A

 The

-Expansion of Water People
+Emergence and Expansion of Water

-At the peak of the
+At the peak of the Ice Age, the glaciers

 descended to the central part of continental Europe.
 Geologists tell us